lghauth/tdd-example/README.md

     - Get inside someone else's head:
         - You cannot think about what would make someone confidence, unless you think as them:
             - Empathy

+> Tests is about other people, about confidence, about evidence

 ## Why Developers should test?
   - What is the problem if the Developer doesn't test their code?